Always castle in your chess games!

 - Castling is allowed if the rook is attacked.

 Casual players can stop here.
-Tournament players, read on…
+If you play in official events, read on…

 - Castling is not allowed if a player touches their rook first.
 Only the rook can then be moved!